guptv93/guptv93.github.io/_probability/continuous_variables.md

 \prob(X=x) = 0
 $$

-This tells us that at any single point, the PDF is exactly zero.
+This tells us that at any single point, the probability is exactly zero.
 Why?
 If $X$ denotes height of a person, then can't we say that the height of a person is 180.5 cms with certainty?
 The thing to notice here is that even in the previous statement, we are specifying a range.
 The range covers all the double, triple, and higher precision floating points greater than 180.5 and less than 180.6.

 ### Expected Value and Variance